francescoaristei/io_uring_fsm/README.md

 - `./benchmark <number_of_clients> <duration_of_the_interaction_in_seconds>`

-The results of the testing are written in the stdout.
+The results of the testing are written in the stdout.ù

+### Integration with AOS-playground

+In the `no_benchmark` folder, the two models are implemented in order to be fully compatible with the AOS-playground code.
+The models doesn't send back any ack to the client after having received and processed the new action to perform on the fsm.

 ## Development Environment